-www.sjsu.edu/studentconduct/docs/Academic Integrity Policy S07-2.pdf
+www.sjsu.edu/studentconduct/docs/Academic Integrity Policy S07-2.pdf (Links to an external site.)

 Your own commitment to learning, as evidenced by your enrollment at San Jose State University and the University's integrity policy, require you to be honest in all your academic course work.
 Faculty members are required to report all infractions to the office of Student Conduct and Ethical Development.